Divanvant/shareValue-frontend-assessment/README.md

   - [x] Available airports
   - [x] Available flights given parameters
 - [] Add vue3-simple-typeahead instead of inputs for airport fields

+## Things I Would live to add but didn't get enough time to

+- Validation
+- Favicon
+- More styling
+- GeoLocation
+  - For translations and currency
+  - For selecting the departure airport
+- I18n
+- A working API
+  - This would open up many more locales
+- Support for return and multi-city flights

+### General comments

+I used vanilla Vue to highlight my understanding of the underlying HTML & CSS.
+Normally I would use a framework or a component library.
+This would've saved a lot of time and made the look and feel a bit better with less time spent styling things

+I wasted a lot of time looking for a data source.
+I settled on SkyScanner as it has an API that can be hooked up without changing the data structure the app expects

+This was a fun and challenging exercise.
+Thank you for taking the time to review it!